What Local Offices Can I Run for?

 4. Counties

-Local governments oversee many areas, including public health, safety, wellbeing, administrative aspects of government, and more.
+Local governments oversee many areas, including public health, safety, well-being, administrative aspects of government, and more.

 With these local government roles in mind, you’re ready to start narrowing down what office you’ll run for.